pydata/sparse/docs/construct.rst

 The :code:`coords` parameter contains the indices where the data is nonzero, and the :code:`data` parameter contains the data corresponding to those indices.
-For example, the following code will generate a :math:`5 \times 5` identity
+For example, the following code will generate a :math:`5 \times 5` diagonal
 matrix:

 .. code-block:: python